Train travel in Spain

 You can of course buy tickets direct from Spanish Railways at www.renfe.com, in € with print-your-own tickets.
 Unfortunately, Renfe.com has more than its fair share of quirks and a reputation for rejecting a significant proportion of overseas credit cards.
 It's very fiddly to use.

 Pretty much the only reasons to battle with renfe.com rather than buying easily from www.raileurope.com or www.thetrainline.com is that you avoid paying any booking fee and it may allow you to select a specific seats from a seating plan for an extra fee.
-However, www.raileurope.com or www.thetrainline.com allow you to specify seating options and they both show you your seat numbers before you pay, so you can always compare them with a seating plan then run multiple enquiries if you don't like the first ones you are given, adding seats to your basket until you get ones you like.
+However, www.raileurope.com or www.thetrainline.com allow you to specify seating options and they show you your seat numbers before you pay, so you can always compare them with a seating plan then run multiple enquiries if you don't like the first ones you are given, adding seats to your basket until you get ones you like.
 Then cancel the ones you don't need and pay for those you do.

 If you want to try using Renfe.com please read the advice on using Renfe.com below.
 It frustrates many people, though I have to say it has always worked fine with my own credit card and it now also accepts PayPal.